team-mayes/atesa/docs/example_study.rst

 	prod_ppn = 1

-If you're adapting this configuration file for your own system, the most important changes to make (besides changing the names of files and directories to match your own) are to the commitment definitions ("commit_fwd" and "commit_bwd") and the Amber input files contained in the directory pointed to by the "path_to_input_files" line (see :ref:`SettingUpSimulationFiles`).
+If you're adapting this configuration file for your own system, the most important changes to make (besides changing the names of files and directories to match your own) are to the commitment definitions (``commit_fwd`` and ``commit_bwd``) and the Amber input files contained in the directory pointed to by the ``path_to_input_files`` line (see :ref:`SettingUpSimulationFiles`).
 The commitment definitions need to be selected to uniquely match the two stable states you wish your pathways to connect, and the Amber input files need to be have appropriate settings for your specific model.
 It will also be important to set the computational resources (at the bottom of this configuration file) to something that is efficient for your particular model.

 As for the example study, based on the five aimless shooting moves with which each candidate transition state frame from the forced trajectory was tested, two frames were selected as suitable aimless shooting initial coordinate files, as indicated in ATESA's output following this job.
 The coordinates for those frames, along with the input and coordinate files, can be found in `examples/find_ts <https://github.com/team-mayes/atesa/tree/master/examples/find_ts>`_.
 These transition states (they are nearly identical) are very close to the one proposed by Schreiner *et al.* Under our test conditions, this job took 18 minutes to complete.